 Try Betel Nut

-Not recommend haha!
-It was my first time trying this and I regret as soon as I put it in my mouth.
+Not a recommend activity when traveling to Sylhet!
+But since there are so many betel nut trees around and so many people are chewing betel nut, I also had to try it.
+It was my first time trying Betel Nut and I regret as soon as I put it in my mouth.
 Damn this stuff is bitter.

 This is the betel nut tree, not a palm tree.